Loan Forgiveness, Grants and Financial Help for Teachers

 - Humanities - The National Endowment for the Humanities has several grant programs geared toward language, literature, history and the arts.
 The Philanthropic Ventures Foundation offers grants to music, theater, visual arts and dance education.

 - Professional development - The McCarthey Dressman Education Foundation provides grants for up to $10,000 per year for teacher development.

-- Class achievement - The NEA Foundation has Student Achievement Grants of $2,000 and $5,000 available for members that teach in public schools.
+- Class achievement - The NEA Foundation has Student Success Grants of $2,000 and $5,000 available for members that teach in public schools.
 The funds are meant for classroom supplies.